 Because GitVersion works with several workflows, the way it does its version incrementing may work perfectly for you, or it may cause you issues.
 This page is split up into two sections, first is all about understanding the approach GitVersion uses by default, and the second is how you can manually increment the version.

-Semantic Versioning is all about releases, not builds.
-This means that the
+Semantic Versioning is all about releases, not commits or builds.
+This means

-version only increases after you release, this directly conflicts with the
+that the version only increases after you release, this directly conflicts with

 library/app/website/whatever you should only increment major/minor or patch then